 Apparently, this patch is also present on the summer plumage of the bird.
 On Plate 4 of Cramp and Simmons, the patch is clearly visible on the summer plumage, but it is not shown on the winter plumage.
 The mark was first reported in the Letters column of British Birds, Vol. 71, No. 5, pp. 225-226.
 It is apparently a valid field mark and yet not a genuine plumage characteristic.
 The white blaze is nothing more than a continuation of the white underparts.
 Ordinarily, these underparts show as white sides, white all along the entire length of the body, but sometimes Arctic Loons sit so low in the water that only these rear flanks flash white.
-P-;F--;R-;W-;C++;S++ always slither under slowly when diving, whereas Black-throated G.
+P-;F--;R-;W-;C++;S++ always slither under slowly when diving, whereas Black-throated G. arctica jump upwards slightly before they dive.
+Depth of water appears to be irrelevant: in February 1978, I watched a Black-throated Diver and a Great Northern Diver swimming and feeding together on Foremark Reservoir, Derbyshire; several times they surfaced within a metre or so of each other, yet their diving actions remained distinct enough to enable them to be distinguished even at a distance such that they appeared mere blobs on the water."

-10. Diving style (from a letter by Stephen Jackson in British Birds, 71(7), p.
+10. Diving style (from a letter by Stephen Jackson in British Birds, $\frac{71(7)}{9}$ , p.
 317)